Solar power in Portugal: Fast-tracking solar PV

 Amid the economic challenges posed by Covid-19, Portugal announced a EUR 9.2 billion stimulus package in March 2020.
 This encompassed various measures, including expediting permits and grid connections for 220 solar photovoltaic (PV) projects.
 The primary goal was to stimulate economic recovery, create jobs in renewables, and enhance the country's solar capacity.
 Additionally, these initiatives aligned with Portugal's commitment to reduce fossil fuel dependence and advance decarbonization.

 Recent and future auctions

 In 2019, a competitive auction for a new PV plant saw a worldwide record low bid of €14.76 per MWh, well below other generating technologies.
 The auction awarded 1.150 MW of solar capacity to various companies, significantly more than the total installed capacity at the time.
 A 2020 auction saw a price of €11.16 per MWh.

 Solar power interest is growing exponentially in Portugal.
 João Galamba, the State Secretary for Energy, announced that more solar auctions would take place, including one in the second quarter of 2020 as well as that there were over 80,000 MW (80 GW) in projects awaiting analysis and approval.

-Another solar auction is set to launch between October 2021 and November 2021.
-A total of 400 MW in floating solar power at dam reservoirs will be auctioned.
+Another solar auction was set to launch between October 2021 and November 2021.
+A total of 400 MW in floating solar power at dam reservoirs was to be auctioned.